- The Problem

 Bitcoin transactions are public by nature; they map inputs (unspent utxo’s) to outputs (new unspent utxo’s) in a way that is auditable by anyone with access to the bitcoin blockchain (the history of transactions).
 Yet interpreting these transactions and the Blockchain is a non-trivial task, because Bitcoin transaction are not equivalent to Bitcoin payments.

-Because anyone can see the links between transaction inputs and outputs it’s possible for anyone to analyse previous and future transaction behaviour in an attempt to link multiple Bitcoin addresses to the same entity, this process is sometimes called clustering.
+Because anyone can see the links between transaction inputs and outputs it’s possible for anyone to analyse previous and future transaction behavior in an attempt to link multiple Bitcoin addresses to the same entity, this process is sometimes called clustering.

 These companies claim that the purpose of this clustering is to ‘detect fraud’ or ‘identify criminals’.
 Despite their best efforts it is highly likely that they will at some point misidentify the owner of a utxo resulting in wrongful conviction as law enforcement blindly trusts these systems.